mrognor/Easy_Network/README.md

 ![image](https://user-images.githubusercontent.com/47296449/165807739-68487caa-84ea-4caf-8630-63198174dea2.png)

 6. Open menu on Linker -> Input -> Additional Dependencies and add "EasyNetwork.lib" here.
+Note that you must specify the correct file name for each build configuration.
 ![image](https://user-images.githubusercontent.com/47296449/165808413-9a2e783d-5a25-4829-858e-c48ed7267bac.png)

 7. The configuration of the project for working with the library is completed.
 Now you can use the code samples and try to make own programm